ragardner/tksheet/docs/DOCUMENTATION.md

 #### **Displayed row index to data**

 Convert a displayed row index to a data index.
-If the internal `all_rows_displayed` attribute is `True` then it will simply return the provided argument.
+If the internal `all_rows_displayed` attribute is `True` then it will return the provided argument.
 ```python
 displayed_row_to_data(r)
 data_r(r)